The Rise and Fall of the Initial Era: Results

 While the step in the blue line in 2002 draws the eye it is important to take this change as a proportion of the population---a move from circa 38\% names statistically associated with men to circa 44\% is a 15.7\% increase.
 However, for names statistically associated with women, the move is from 12\% to more than 14\% - closer to a 20\% increase.
 In addition the gradient of the increase in names statistically associated with men in the 20 years from 2002 to 2022 is at most 8\% (from 44\% to 52\%) compared with names statistically associated with women which has moved by more than 10\%.

 While the reporting of gender participation in research is still relatively nascent with systematised aggregation of reporting only available since around 1996.
 Already in many regions of the world that reported in 2002, the date of the change in PubMed systems, women regularly accounted for between 30\% and 50\% of researchers \cite{UNESCO2021}.
 Yet, PubMed authorships at the time attribute only 15\% of output to those with names statistically associated with women, while around 32\% of output was either of indeterminate or unknown gender.

-This, together with the steeper rise in participation of women in using full form names, suggests that the initial form convention proportionally over represented women over men, making the contributions of women researchers systematically more difficult to identify.
+The 2002 platform change in PubMed therefore functions as something close to a natural experiment: the same population of researchers is being measured before and after a technological discontinuity, with no plausible mechanism for an underlying participation shift in a single year.
+The disproportionately steeper increase in female-coded names following the change---combined with the fact that the pre-change indeterminacy was substantially larger than the post-change indeterminacy---is consistent with the interpretation that the initial-form convention disproportionately suppressed the visibility of women researchers in the metadata.
+This is, we emphasise, a finding about \textit{what the metadata could show}, not about \textit{who was doing the research}.
+But it is a finding with material consequences: a scholarly record that systematically under-represents women's authorship in its searchable metadata is one in which women's contributions are harder to find, harder to count, and harder to credit.